Level:

 This spot has been added by

-Even if it is not as popular as the « real » Shark Ray Alley, located in the Hol Chan Marine Reserve a few miles north of Caye Caulker, this spot allows you to get up close and personal with nurse sharks and southern stingrays in quite the same way for less money.
-Located only 5 minutes by boat from Caye Caulker piers, Shark Ray Alley is a not-to-be-missed spot if you stay in this tiny island.
+Even if it is not as popular as the « real » Shark Ray Alley, located in the Hol Chan Marine Reserve a few miles north of Caye Caulker, this spot allows you to get up close and personal with nurse sharks and southern stingrays in quite the same way.
+Located only 5 minutes by boat from Caye Caulker piers, Shark Ray Alley is a not-to-be-missed spot if you stay on this tiny island.

-You enter the water directly from the boat.
-You won’t have to look for the sharks and the stingrays for long, since they will come up to see you!
+Water entrance is from the boat ladders.
+You won’t have to look for the sharks and the stingrays for long since they will come up to see you!

 Nurse sharks and stingrays are the main attractions of the spot.
-Shark feeding has been common for many years (and some excursion organizers still do so), and has made the sharks familiar with a human presence.
-While shark feeding is controversial, the spot remains a unique place to watch these superb creatures close up.
+Shark feeding has been common for many years (and some excursion organizers still do so), and has made the sharks familiar with humans.

-Here and there, you will also see horse-eye jack, Bermuda chub, smooth trunkfish and small barracudas moving above the seagrass.
+Here and there, you will also spot horse-eye jack, Bermuda chub, smooth trunkfish and small barracudas swimming above the seagrass beds.

-This spot is on a coral reef facing Ambergris Caye, about 1km from the shore.
-Most excursions include water and fruit as refreshments.
+This spot is on a coral reef facing Caye Caulker, about 1km from the shore.
+Most tours include water and fruits.

 You must be logged in to post a comment.